Stamford Hill: Demography

 A volunteer emergency response first-aid service called Hatzola (the Hebrew word for rescue) and a volunteer community watch group called Shomrim (the Hebrew word for watchmen) are run by, and largely for, the Jewish community.

 The strictly Orthodox Jewish community relies mostly on private education for schooling, with almost all Jewish children attending private, single-sex Jewish schools.
 In 2005, the Stamford Hill Yesodey Hatorah Senior Girls' School achieved voluntary-aided status.
 In 2014, the Oxford, Cambridge, and RSA (OCR) Exam board, having conducted an investigation into alleged exam malpractice, concluded that the school had redacted questions involving the evolution of species on GCSE science exam questions.
 Ofqual subsequently ruled that blocking out exam questions is malpractice, and, accordingly, not permissible.
 The same year, it was reported by the BBC that many of the yeshivas in the area "usually don't provide any maths, English or science" classes and were operating "without the most basic health, safety, and child welfare checks".
 In an article on Stamford Hill yeshivas, The Daily Telegraph cited government documents obtained by Channel 4's Dispatches and the Jewish Chronicle as saying that between 800 and 1000 boys aged between 13 and 16 are "missing" from the school system in the borough of Hackney alone.

 Haredi families, on average, have 5.9 children, almost 2.5 times the average for England and Wales, and many families live in over-crowded flats.
-National planning regulations are applied by the local council, prohibiting development of family housing.
-This has led to conflict between the council and the Jewish population, represented by the Union of Orthodox Hebrew Congregations.
+National planning policy and guidance are applied by the local council, prohibiting development of family housing.
+This has led to conflict between the council and the Jewish population, sometimes represented by the Union of Orthodox Hebrew Congregations.
 Agudas Israel Housing Association is active in developing housing for the Jewish community in Stamford Hill.